Coomera Connector (Future stages) Loganholme to Coomera, planning

 Amending the corridor to achieve better outcomes

-As part of the development of the Coomera Connector (Future stages) business case, it was identified there may be opportunities to improve environmental outcomes and reduce impacts through amendments to the gazetted corridor at the crossing of the Logan River, Eagleby and at Kerkin Road North, Pimpama.
+As part of the development of the Coomera Connector (Future stages) business case, we identified there may be opportunities to improve environmental outcomes and reduce impacts through amendments to the gazetted corridor at the crossing of the Logan River, Eagleby and at Kerkin Road North, Pimpama.

 Read more about these amendments.